Skip to main content

 }

-You can pass the parameters you need to the agent both via the squid chat widget (or via the client SDK), for example:
+You can pass these context parameters to the agent via either the Squid chat widget:

 <squid-chat-widget